AzizAllaev/TestTask-EmployeeImport/README.md

 This folder includes all database migrations.

 ## Models
-This folder includes entitys.
+This folder includes entities.

 ## Services
-This folder includes services, for example DataImportService that proccess filea and take data from him.
+This folder includes services, for example DataImportService that proccess files and take data from them.

 ## How to Run
-1. **Configure Connection String**: Open `Program.cs` and update the `AddDbContext` service and `AppDbContext` class, with your SQL Server path.
+1. **Configure Connection String**: The connection string is hardcoded in Program.cs (or DbContext).
+Update the server name to match your local SQL Server instance open `Program.cs` and update the `AddDbContext` service and `AppDbContext` class, with your SQL Server path.
-2. **Apply Migrations**: Open terminal in the project folder and run:
+3. **Apply Migrations**: Open terminal in the project folder and run:
    ```bash
    dotnet ef database update